MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-users.md

 MyAnalytics provides insights with the following types of data.

-1. **Mailbox data:** Email, calendar, chat, and call activity that you generate by using Office 365, such as time that you spend in meetings or emails that you send to a specific person or group.
+1. **Mailbox data:** Email, calendar, chat, and call activity that you generate by using Microsoft 365, such as time that you spend in meetings or emails that you send to a specific person or group.

 2. **Windows 10 activity history data:** Data on your usage of apps and services on your device: whether you worked on a document and whether you browsed the web.